Cheppers/gathercontent-client/README.md

 Endpoint: **GET: /accounts**

-Return all the accounts associated with the logged in user.
+Returns all the accounts associated with the logged in user.

 Return type: ```Account[]```